t1804preet-2007/Induction-/README.md

 ### Time 9:30am to 10:30am
 This lecture was taken by **Dr.PARMINDER SINGH**.Sir told us that there are 4 hostel-3 for boys and 1 for girls.approx for 1240 students.All hostels are connect with wifi facality in oue collage.
 There are one central library, 3 computer labs and 17 playground.There are 3 canteens and one ststionary shop.
 He told us all information about the campus,which is very helpful for us.

-### Time 10:30am to 12:30pm
+### Time 10:30am to 12:00pm
 This lecture was taken by **Mr.MANPREET SINGH**.
 Sir told us about **FITNESS FOR ENGINESS**.
 Sir told us that fitness means keep ing our body healthy and active.We should do some form of exersice every daylike walking,jogging,yoga and playing sports.
-Along with exersice,eating a balanced diet with fruit, vegetables,and enough water is very important.Fitness not only keeps our bodystrong but also helps our mind stay fresh and stress free
+Along with exersice,eating a balanced diet with fruit, vegetables,and enough water is very important.Fitness not only keeps our bodystrong but also helps our mind stay fresh and stress free.

+### Time 12.00pm to 12.30pm
+This lecture was taken by **P.S.Brigadier Cheema Sir**.
+He is the higher rank officer of **NCC**.He talked with us in friendly way.
+He told us that dicipline courage, and honesty are very important in life.
+He also told us to work together like a team becausd we stronge whwn we help each other.He also courage to join in NCC.

+### Time1.30pm to 2.30pm
+This **physics lecture** was taken by **Jaspreet Singh**.
+He told us some basic of physics which we studies in our collage. and he also told us the meaning of our chapter.and that lecture was very intresting for me.

+### Time 2.30pm to 3.30pm

+This **p2p lecture** was taken by our senior.
+He explained the concept in very simple way,start from the basics and then moving to examples that made everything clear

 .,